Exterior Paint Colors That Make Your House Look Bigger

 A contrasting color will emphasize design elements that are better left unnoticed.
 Garage doors, poorly placed windows and unattractive rooflines are usually outfitted in trim.
 A neutral color will help expand the surface area of the home, allowing the base color extend to the edges of the house envelope.

 Complementary colors are to be used for accents as well.
 For example, a well selected accent color for the shutters can help accentuate the architectural features of a home.
 The accent colors will help draw attention to the well designed features.
 These are the areas that will be noticed and appreciated by your neighbors.

 Pick the Correct Sheen

 After selecting the appropriate main body, accent and trim colors the next step is to decide on the correct sheen.
 Sheen is the term used to describe the degree of light reflection paint has.
 A flat paint will reflect almost no light, whereas a high-gloss paint will have high-reflectivity giving it a shiny appearance.

 The decision on which sheen to choose will also be influenced by the condition of the existing surface as well as the desired durability.
 For example, flat paints are best for use on large areas.
 Due to the nature of flat paints they are perfect for hiding any surface imperfections that occur on exterior wood or metal surfaces.

-Semi-gloss and gloss paints are prefered for accent and trim applications.
+Semi-gloss and gloss paints are preferred for accent and trim applications.
 The higher sheen makes window frames and doors easier to clean.
 Glossy paints also tend to give trim and accents a professional, finished look.

-With all of these elements in mind, the key to choosing the best exterior paint colors is simply not to go overboard.
+With all of these elements in mind, the key to choosing the best paint colors is simply not to go overboard.

 If you take anything away from this, I hope that you choose a light base color in addition to neutral trim and accent colors.
 This is the key to using the right colors to make your house look bigger and create lasting home value.